Uterine Prolapse

 Treatment for Uterine Prolapse

-The surgical approach utilized when treating utero-vaginal prolapse depends on the degree of prolapse, desire for fertility, and patient preference.
-Vaginal hysterectomy is the least invasive of all modalities with no incisions on the abdomen whatsoever.
+The surgical approach utilized when treating utero-vaginal prolapse depends on the degree of prolapse, desire for future fertility, and patient preference.
+Vaginal hysterectomy is the least invasive of all modalities, with no incisions on the abdomen whatsoever.
 Scientific studies that are supported by several national organizations show that vaginal hysterectomy (when indicated) is the preferred approach to treating benign disease, such as prolapse.
 It has been shown repeatedly to have the lowest complication rate with the quickest return to normal activities.